arkakar97/Movie-Review-Analysis-Using-BERT/README.md

 # Movie-Review-Analysis-Using-BERT
-Using BERT one can predict the whether it's a positive review or a negative review.
+Using This BERT model one can predict the whether it's a positive movie review or a negative movie review.